 We will continue the NILS-LSA to investigate the natural course of aging and the changes that lead to disease.
-The third wave examination was completed in May 2004.
 The participants will be examined every 2 years.
 The cohort of the NILS-LSA is a dynamic cohort, that is, new subjects participate in the study instead of those who do not attend their next examination.
 Participants who move out of the area are to be followed up by telephone interview or postal questionnaire.
 Medical records of the participants who die during follow-up will be checked to find out the cause of death.